Access Control in Game Warden¶

 # of blocking for a whole host you could just block for a path

-# instead by changing the rule object to some like this
+# instead by changing the rule object to something like this

 - to: